grollmus/HookManager/README.md

 {
-    "title": "Name of the Hook that will shown in the UI", "description": "A longer description text that will be shown in the UI", "scriptFileName": "The name of the of the script file in the same folder (.bat and .ps1 currently supported)", "type": "The hook type this scripts can be installed to (see next section)" }
+    "title": "Name of the Hook that will shown in the UI", "description": "A longer description text that will be shown in the UI", "scriptFileName": "The name of the of the script file in the same folder (.ps1 currently supported)", "type": "The hook type this scripts can be installed to (see next section)" }
 ```